 Some 450,000 men from slave states wore the Union blue during the Civil War.
 This project will create a database of black Virginians from Albemarle County who served in the Union Army or Navy.
-So far we have identified around 240 men who enlisted and served in over 70 different regiments, and we are nearing the end of our initial searching phase.
+So far we have identified almost 250 men who enlisted and served in more than 70 different regiments, and we are nearing the end of our initial searching phase.
 With the help of the Institute for Advanced Technology in the Humanities, we are building a database of our soldiers and their families which will be the backbone of a future website.
 Our project site will contain a searchable database, maps, soldier biographies, and essays examining our men before, during, and after the Civil War.
-In the meantime, we will post regular project updates on our Nau Center Blog.
-A second phase will identify UVA students who fought in the Union military.
+In the meantime, we will post regular project updates on our blog.

 Civil War Prisons Project